Gifted & Talented

 South Orangetown Middle School

-SOMS features an array of opportunities for high-ability learners which include the Challenge Lab elective, accelerated and honors classes, Virtual High School courses and instrumental music instruction to more than a dozen after school clubs, such as Math Club, NYC Urban Debate League and Science Olympiads.
+SOMS features an array of opportunities for high-ability learners which include the Challenge Lab elective, accelerated and honors classes, Virtual High School courses and instrumental music instruction to more than a dozen after school clubs, such as Math Club, Debate Club and Science Olympiads.

 Tappan Zee High School